-Action on Completion of Internal Investigation - A case is proven to exist
+Action on Completion of Internal Investigation - A case is proven to exist the process and result all action on the case should cease.

 If the internal investigation committee finds that research misconduct has occurred, Human Resources will be informed, for further follow up (including potential disciplinary actions such as counseling, educational measures, suspension or termination of employment).
 The extent of the disciplinary actions will take into account the available sanctions under any industrial instrument and/or employment contract, the nature of information uncovered during the internal investigation and the degree to which final conclusions and actions are dependent on an independent investigation.
 The staff member(s) under investigation will be notified in writing of the conclusions and recommendations of the internal investigation and will have the opportunity to comment on the conclusions.